Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

-Now that all the subscripts are done, you can put them together to finish the docs deployment process, along with building the documentation with `sphinx-build <https://www.sphinx-doc.org/en/master/man/sphinx-build.html>`_.
+Now that all the subscripts are done, you can put them together to finish the docs deployment process, along with building the documentation with :doc:`sphinx-build <sphinx:man/sphinx-build>`.
 You also need to add ``earliest_version: 0.1.0`` to ``releasenotes/config.yaml`` so `reno <https://docs.openstack.org/reno/latest/>`_ can find the release notes.

 .. code-block:: yaml